KevinDepedri/Face-Spoofing-Detection-Using-Colour-Texture-Analysis/README.md

     - If a eye-blink is detected, a picture of the subject if front of the camera is acquired.
 2. After the eye-blink check, the acquired image is used to start the histogram-analysis phase of the algorithm
     - First, the input image is converted into both YCbCr and HSV color spaces, and each single channel is extracted
-    - Then, for each channel extracted, the CoALBP and the LPQs descriptors are computed and concatenated (LPQ is computed each time under 3 different settings)
+    - Then, for each channel extracted, the CoALBPs and the LPQ descriptors are computed and concatenated (CoALBP is computed each time under 3 different settings)
     - Finally, the descriptors of each channel (obtained in the previous step) are concatenated to build the final image descriptor
 3. In the end, the final image descriptor is fed to a SVM-binary-classifier (trained on our personal dataset) that classifies the input image as Fake (Presentation Attack) or Real (Real User).